CDSoft/pp/README.md

 Arguments are stripped.
 Removing leading and trailing spaces helps preserving line structure in the document.

-The last argument can be enclosed between lines of tildas or backquotes (of the same length) instead of parenthesis, brackets or braces and.
+The last arguments can be enclosed between lines of tildas or backquotes (of the same length) instead of parenthesis, brackets or braces and.
 This is useful for literate programming, diagrams or scripts (see [examples](#examples)).
 Code block arguments are not stripped: spaces